 Technically, they’re ‘nutraceuticals’, because they’re comprised of medical-grade, bio-optimized botanical ingredients.
 But I’ll refer to them as ‘supplements’ here because well, it’s just a more familiar word.

 Nutrafol’s hair growth supplements are designed specifically for stress, age-related, hereditary and hormonal hair loss, for both men and women with thinning hair.
 It’s the go-to brand recommended by hundreds of physicians, hair care specialists, and prominent celebrities, too.

 Chief Innovation and Product Officer, Roland struggled with hair loss for over 15 years after being diagnosed with thyroid cancer and rheumatoid arthritis.
 Like many alopecians, he tried dozens of ineffective treatments – so he began studying and researching nutraceuticals.
 Alongside a team of doctors, he helped formulate Nutrafol’s revolutionary approach to combat hair thinning.

 Chief Medical Advisor, who suffered hair loss after the chronic stress, lack of sleep and poor diet of medical residency.
 She specializes in integrative hair health and she’s an expert on the side effects of botanicals, nutrition and follicule biology.
-She works to open the conversation and change the taboo around women’s hair thinning (see her great article here) and for that, I heart her very much.
+She works to open the conversation and change the taboo around women’s hair thinning.

 Former model and entrepreneur.
 After experiencing hair thinning in his 20s and sexual dysfunction side effects from drugs like finestrade, he started working to create a safe and effective alternative, free from testosterone impairing compounds.
 Nowadays, he’s a good face for a haircare product – just look at those locks!